Skip to main content

 You know I'm bad, I'm bad, you know it*

 "Who here is bad ?"...
 The speaker surveyed the congregation with spoof solemnity.
 It was a typical Sunday morning, the "bit before the kids go out" at church.
 I must have been about 6.
 "Who here is bad ?"...
 I knew all about sin.
 I'd had it explained to me, and everything, and quite frankly it seemed to make a lot of sense.
 Disobedience, lies, unkindness; I could think of lots of things that I had done which would make me sad if someone else did them to me.
-And it made me sad that I had done them, and I imagined it would make God sad too, going by what I knew of Him.
+And it made me sad that I had done them, and I imagined it would make God sad too, going by what I knew of God.
 So, naturally, I raised my hand.
 And everybody burst out laughing.
 "Oh, dear, dear", chuckled the speaker, "I'm sure you're not bad -- maybe naughty occasionally, but not bad ".
 But nonetheless he summoned me up to the front, where I was made to hold a piece of paper emblazoned with that word in bubble letters as part of his interactive family-friendly warm

 Reader, I bear with him...